srperera/ImarisParser/README.md

 **ImarisParser** is a Python-based tool designed to extract structured statistical data from Imaris `.ims` microscopy files.
 It enables seamless integration into downstream analysis workflows such as FlowJo or custom scientific pipelines.

   * Version 1 can be found at: https://github.com/srperera/nih_parsers (no longer supported will be archived shortly.)
-  * Version 2 (this repo) is 2x to 5x faster than Version 1
+  * Version 2 (this repo) is significantly faster than version 1 across all supported formats.

 ---